mate-academy/css/e2e-testing.md

 #### 2.3.
 Use Components to re-use common page element groups

+Do not repeat the code for page elements.
 If you defined some common elements from the header, footer, sideBar, or some popups that appear on several pages - make sure to define them in the corresponding component class.